 Dig In!’s Learn + Teach programs include:

-- Dig In! offers small scholarships to financially limited individuals to attend trainings that enhance food growing, stewardship, and community food security in Yancey County.
+- Dig In offers small scholarships to financially limited individuals and members of our Community of Gardens to attend trainings that enhance food growing, stewardship, and community food security in Yancey County.